CIWF Logo Food Business

 - Amazon Fresh and Iceland have no public position on the BCC criteria or broiler welfare standards in their corporate policies.

-- According to their corporate policies, Co-op, M&S, Sainsbury's and Waitrose already ensure lower stocking densities (30 kg/m²), while ALDI, Lidl, Morrisons and Tesco have committed to give their birds more space, aligning with the BCC criterion.
+- According to their corporate policies, Co-op, M&S, Sainsbury's, Waitrose and ALDI already ensure lower stocking densities (30 kg/m²), while Lidl, Morrisons and Tesco have committed to give their birds more space, aligning with the BCC criterion.

 - The vast majority of retailers have not committed to adopting slower-growing breeds, which is essential to truly delivering the welfare benefits expected by their customers.

 - The vast majority (10 out of 12 retailers) state that they provide environmental enrichment to stimulate the natural behaviours of broiler chickens, i.e. they provide at least two metres of usable perch space and two pecking substrates per 1,000 birds in line with BCC standards.
-However, four retailers comply with this criterion through reliance on a farm assurance scheme, rather than embedding it in their own corporate policies.
+However, three retailers comply with this criterion through reliance on a farm assurance scheme, rather than embedding it in their own corporate policies.

-- More than half of UK retailers’ policies (8 out of 12) state that they provide natural light and adopt humane methods of slaughter (i.e., Controlled Atmospheric Stunning (CAS) using inert gas or multi-phase systems, or effective electrical stunning without live inversion).
+- More than half of UK retailers’ policies (9 out of 12) state that they provide natural light and adopt humane methods of slaughter (i.e., Controlled Atmospheric Stunning (CAS) using inert gas or multi-phase systems, or effective electrical stunning without live inversion).

 Consumer concerns and priorities